top of page

 • A specialist in nutrition and the growth of premature and sick newborns.

-• A specialist in infant development, positioning, movement and feeding problems.
+• An occupational, physical or speech therapist that is a specialist in infant development, positioning, movement and feeding problems.

 Lactation Consultant (lack-tay-shun con-suhl-tent)